Vos calls for review of diversity positions across state agencies

 Democratic Gov. Tony Evers’ spokesperson, Britt Cudaback, didn’t immediately respond to a message seeking comment.

 The employment committee voted 6-1 to release the money for the raises.
-Senate Democratic Minority Leader Diane Hesselbein, a committee member, blasted Republicans ahead of the vote for using employee paychecks as a bargaining chip as they pursue an anti-diversity agenda.
+Senate Democratic Minority Leader Dianne Hesselbein, a committee member, blasted Republicans ahead of the vote for using employee paychecks as a bargaining chip as they pursue an anti-diversity agenda.

 Republican Chris Kapenga, who serves as president of the state Senate, was the only committee member to vote against releasing the raises.
 After the vote, he told reporters that he voted “no” because he wants diversity efforts eliminated altogether.